agnsal/DR2/README.md

 # DR2
 > ISR-Lab project 2017

-### What we are going to do:
+### Project purpose:
-The robot we are going to work on is the Kobuki.
+The robot we are working on is Kobuki. /
+We developed all the software environment to easily work on kobuki with ROS (both in a simulation and in the real world), integrating Prolog and Datalog solvers with the other technologies. /
-We are going to use its depth camera with ROS environment, in order to use it in AI (so it will be compatible with SWI-Prolog, SICStus Prolog and DALI).
+We provided Kobuki depth camera data, in order to use it in AI (so it will be compatible with SWI-Prolog, Datalog, SICStus Prolog and DALI).

 ### Needed hardware:
 1. Kobuki robot